Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Supplementary Data

 To find the robot's equilibrium state, we insert the pressure expansion and external force parameters $a$ into equation \ref{eos} with the optimal $a_n$.
 The three equations can be used to solve for the velocity in terms of the field and forcing parameters alone.
 This result can be reinserted into equation \ref{eos} to give two closed equations for the gap height and angle of attack evolution.
 We solve these two equations numerically (using Scipy's ODEInt Package) until they reach equilibrium to find the steady state speed, angle of attack, and velocity.

 To produce the fits in Figure \ref{fig2}b and c, we used the Nelder-Meade simplex algorithm to simultaneously minimize the mean square error between the observed data and numerical solutions.
-Data and the the model were written in dimensionless form, scaling all lengths by the robot's longest dimension $l$, all velocities by the viscous settling time $\mu l/mg$, and all forces by $mg$.
+Data and the model were written in dimensionless form, scaling all lengths by the robot's longest dimension $l$, all velocities by the viscous settling time $\mu l/mg$, and all forces by $mg$.
 The resulting system of equations has three free parameters: the scaling between velocity and electric field and the phenomenological torque and shear parameters $a$ and $b$, which the solver adjusts to minimize error.
 All of the code used for solving for the pressure, integrating the ODE and fitting the data is included in the supplementary material.